The DJR/Studio Electronics Disc Computer

 After five years of intensive R&D and testing, we began selling these units in late 2015.
-We now have six in service in several world class facilities including Capitol Records and Kevin Gray’s Cohearant Mastering.
+As of early 2017 have 9 in service in several world class facilities including Capitol Records and Kevin Gray’s Cohearant Mastering.

 The Disc Computer is a complete servo control system that interfaces with any Neumann VMS 66 or VMS 70 lathe.
 It controls the Neumann pitch motor and cutterhead depth systems with outstanding accuracy, allowing the engineer to master 33 and 45 RPM masters with louder levels, longer side length, and greater freedom when cutting very low frequency and out of phase material.
 Installation is simple and can be done by a technician in about one day.
 Once installed, the Disc Computer itself operates fully in the background as a “black box”, with no need to operate or adjust any controls on the unit.
 Cutting operations and procedures are exactly the same as with the original Neumann computer.

 The Disc Computer is 1 rack unit (1.75″) high and operates on 115/230 VAC, 50/60 Hz.
 It is lightweight and produces very little heat.
 It can be installed anywhere and once it is set up, no access is needed to the unit at all.